Venom (band): Temporary break-up and Tony Dolan era (1987–1995)

-Reunion (1995–present)
+Reunion and new releases (1995–present)

 In 1995, Lant, Dunn and Bray reunited the "classic" line-up, beginning by headlining the Waldrock Festival on 24 June 1995.
 They recorded and self-released the Venom '96 EP with four re-recorded old tracks and one new song, resulting in a record deal with the SPV label.
 Following this was a live CD/video box set, The Second Coming, composed entirely of songs from their classic era such as "Welcome to Hell", "Countess Bathory", "In Nomine Satanas" and "Black Metal".
-An album, Cast in Stone, was next released in 1997, split between two discs which was one of all new material and the other with re-recordings of popular early-'80s songs.
+An album, Cast in Stone, was next released in 1997, split between two discs which was one of all new material and the other with re-recordings of popular early-1980s songs.

 By 1999, internal conflicts in the band delayed production of the second album in their deal with SPV.
 Band manager Eric Cook and Abaddon decided not to work with Cronos again.
 Abaddon wrote a letter to Cronos, with the intent of firing him.
 In response, Cronos communicated the situation to SPV.
 The record company refused to work with Venom if Cronos was not part of the line-up.
-Cronos answered Abaddon telling him: "You can't kick the Devil out of hell, I'm firing you!".
+Cronos answered Abaddon telling him: "You can't kick the Devil out of hell, I'm firing you!"
 Despite this, the band tried to invite Abaddon to play with them again but Bray did not want to perform on the album and he was replaced by Conrad Lant's younger brother, Anton.
 This line-up released Resurrection in 2000 on SPV.
 However, in 2002 Dunn was next to leave the group and Lant replaced him with an American guitarist, Mike Hickey, who had already taken part in the 1987 release, "Calm Before the Storm," and Cronos solo albums.
 In late 2005, Venom released a career-spanning four-disc box set, MMV, which includes an exclusive mini-poster of the band's seven-date tour of Europe with Metallica and a 60-page picture book, with interviews and pictures.
 The set includes all their best-known songs, along with rarities like live tracks, demos and outtakes.
 This line-up of the band released the Metal Black album in 2006.